 Reforming multilateral systems is one of the five key priorities for India when it sits in the Council as a non-permanent member for two years beginning January 2021.

 India’s Permanent Representative to the UN Ambassador T S Tirumurti has said that as the UN commemorates its 75th anniversary this year, it is clear to us that United Nations and indeed multilateralism itself need to change to reflect contemporary realities to enable them to remain effective and credible.

 Guterres acknowledged that it is difficult to have a meaningful transformation of the mechanisms of global governance without the active participation of the world powers.

 Let me blunt, their relationships today have never been more dysfunctional.
-But I firmly believe that an awakening will come when we recognise our shared fragilities when the factors that today divide instead begin to force people to finally understand that division is a danger to everyone, starting with themselves, he said.
+But I firmly believe that awakening will come when we recognize our shared fragilities when the factors that today divide instead begin to force people to finally understand that division is a danger to everyone, starting with themselves, he said.

 He said he looks forward to discussing these matters with world leaders during the high-level UN General Assembly session in September in whatever format necessary.
 We absolutely must come together to reimagine and reinvent the world we share.

-In response to questions, the UN chief said while many negative things have happened in the 75 years since the UN founded, at least the Third World War so many people have predicted was avoided.
+In response to questions, the UN chief said while many negative things have happened in the 75 years since the UN was founded, at least the Third World War so many people have predicted was avoided.
 We had what many called the long peace’ with many small conflicts, but conflicts in which the big powers did not get involved against each other.